xtompie/sensei/README.md

 ### Foundation

-Sensei is a flexible system built using external libraries, allowing for easy customization of its core functions.
+Sensei is a flexible system built with external libraries, enabling easy customization of its core functions.

-The system is designed with minimal abstraction, using simple code and a straightforward application flow.
+The system is designed with minimal abstraction, focusing on simple code and a straightforward application flow.

-The project uses a **modular-first** approach.
-Each module has its own folder in the `src` directory, making it easy to manage and expand the application.
+The project follows a modular-first approach, with each module having its own folder in the src directory for easier management and expansion.

-The source code is strictly typed, and the project is configured with PHPStan at level 9, ensuring early error detection and better integration with IDEs.
+The source code is strictly typed, with PHPStan set to level 9 for early error detection and better IDE integration.

-There are also predefined commands check composer.json -> scripts.
+Predefined commands can be found in composer.json under the scripts section.

 ### Installation